tedee-com/tedee-api-doc/docs/source/getting-started.rst

 Here's a list of example actions that you can do using the API:

-* Get device details,
+* Get device details
-* Update device settings,
+* Update device settings
-* Calibrate lock,
+* Calibrate lock
-* Read lock state,
+* Read lock state
-* Read device activities,
+* Read device activities
 * Lock, unlock or pull spring